University of Georgia: Campuses

 The University of Georgia's main campus is made up of 465 buildings covering an area of about 762 acres.
-The university owns an additional 39,743 acres of land in 31 counties across Georgia.
-As of October 2016, UGA employed 10,665 people of which more than 3,000 are faculty members.
+The campus was ranked among the nation’s most beautiful by Travel + Leisure.
+The university owns an additional 39,743 acres of land in 31 counties across Georgia, and has off-campus facilities including in Washington D.C., at Trinity College of Oxford University, at Cortona, Italy, and at Monteverde, Costa Rica.
+Near the main campus is a Botanical Garden and the university's 56-acre UGA Health Sciences Campus.
+As of October 2020, UGA employed 11,127 people of which more than 2,500 are faculty members.
 The main campus sits across from Athens, a consolidated city–county located 60 miles northeast of downtown Atlanta, Georgia.
-The city is the hometown of several popular musical artists including the American rock bands The B-52's and R.E.M.
+The city is the hometown of several popular musical artists including the American rock bands the B-52's and R.E.M.
 Rolling Stone magazine named UGA among "Top Ten Schools that Rock".
 In August 2015, Outside magazine named Athens sixth on a list of "The 16 Best Places to Live in the U.S."

 The campuses' dominant architectural themes are Federal, Classical and Antebellum style.
 Though there have been many additions, changes, and augmentations, the University of Georgia's campus maintains its historic character.
 In 2000, the entire campus was designated as an arboretum, the University of Georgia Campus Arboretum.
 It is estimated to be home to about 9,000 trees with over 154 identified species including native trees such magnolias, red oaks, white oaks, and beeches, as well as non-native trees such as the North Africa Atlas cedar, the Chinese parasol and royal paulownia, and the Japanese zelkova and black pine.

-The main campus is traditionally divided into five sections, North, South, Central, East and West Campuses.
-The university has academic, research, residential, dining, and athletic facilities spread throughout the campus and on several off-campus facilities.